-The Center seeks not only to educate our minds, but to touch our hearts and transform our communities.
-This requires respectful engagement with those whose worldviews are different from our own.
+The Center for the Study of Religious Freedom at Virginia Wesleyan College does not advocate any particular political or religious perspective.
+Rather, it promotes deeper understanding of religious freedom through academic research, interdisciplinary study, informal discussion with students and community members, and interfaith dialogue.
 We need not be afraid of our religious differences.
-Instead, we can choose to see them as opportunities for mutual understanding and growth.
+Instead, we can see them as opportunities for mutual understanding and growth.
 This process of committed engagement deepens our self-understanding, strengthens our communities, and reaffirms the democratic principles that support religious freedom.

-The Center for the Study of Religious Freedom is located on the first floor of Clarke Hall.
+The Center for the Study of Religious Freedom is located in Suite 108 in Clarke Hall.
 You are welcome to come by and visit.
-You may also want to visit our website: www.vwc.edu/csrf.
+You may also want to visit our web site: www.vwc.edu/csrf.